Power System Robust State Estimation As a Layer: An Optimization-embedded End-to-end Learning Approach: Problem Formulation

 \textit{Remark:} The WLAV-based estimator yields unbiased estimates when the residuals follow a Laplace distribution \cite{singh2009choice}, which has fatter tails than standard Gaussian distribution, providing inherent robustness against almost inevitable outliers.
-Although the practical statistical distribution of residuals may not strictly follow a Laplace distribution, the WLAV-based estimator still demonstrates more robust performance than the WLS-based estimator, rendering its suitability for applications.
+Although the practical statistical distribution of residuals may not strictly follow a Laplace distribution, the WLAV-based estimator still demonstrates more robust performance than the WLS-based estimator, rendering it suitable for applications.